onixldlc/JLClient-js/README.md

 >[!warning]
 >This project is not maintained by the original author(s) or official community.
 And use this lib at your own discretion. \
+>\
->The original JLClient python implementation can be accesed here [jarvislabsai/jlclient](https://github.com/jarvislabsai/jlclient)
+>The original python implementation can be accesed here [jarvislabsai/jlclient](https://github.com/jarvislabsai/jlclient)

 ## Installation